Backdate/TP-Tools/tp_write/tp_write_ref.md

 TP_WRITE can be used to write single-line (dynamic) messages to various "screens".

 Among others, the following are available for selection:

 - Console
 - UserScreen
 - TPError
+- StringRegister

+*In most cases the string length is truncated by *System* at length of 40.*

 The shrinked version(*tp_write_ref.htm*) of this reference file can be uploaded to the controller.
 This way, the information is also available on the TP or via web browser.